TasmiaH0508/PneumoniaDetectionProject/README.md

 - SVM (to distinguish between borderline cases of pneumonia)

 to-do:
-- data processing
 - experiment with one of the methods above
 - Performance evaluation

 Logistic Regression:
-- pictures have size 871 kb -> perform lasso regression to
+-

 Milestones/Workflow:
-1. Process images
+1. Gain idea on how to Process images (complete) for Logistic Regression
+2. Apply PCA to images to reduce dimensionality of data and repeat as above

 For further reference: https://chatgpt.com/share/67541aac-79b0-8002-aef6-56f8d22079b3